awwright/magnode/doc/en/developer/application.md

 PUT requests are handled using the internal transform system to convert the uploaded entity-body into a form suitable for database storage.
 Usage of this is demonstrated in a later chapter.

-### Setting up Authentication
+### Setting up Authorization

-Authentication and authorization is required, even if all the files you're serving are public (as on a typical static webserver).
+Authorization is required, even if all the files you're serving are public (as on a typical static webserver).
 Here, we will use <code>http://localhost/Published</code> to identify resources that are publically viewable.

 <pre class="lang-application-ecmascript httpd">